Skip to main content

 Intellectual, Conceptual, Integrative & Quantitative Abilities

 Students must be able to calculate, measure, reason, analyze and synthesize.
-The most critical skill required of physician assistants, problem solving, demands all of these abilities.
+The most critical skill required of physicians, problem solving, demands all of these abilities.
 Students must be able to participate and learn through a variety of modalities including but not limited to classroom instruction, small groups, team and collaborative activities.

 Behavioral & Social Attributes